Targets (Legacy: Destinations)

-A destination is a URL in your cluster where Zen Mesh delivers webhook events.
-Each destination is associated with a cluster and optionally an adapter.
+A target is a URL in your cluster where Zen Mesh delivers webhook events.
+Each target is associated with a cluster and optionally an adapter.

 - Navigate to Destinations in the dashboard